BACK TO BLOG

 What are you promising to deliver?

-In this part of the engagement letter, you should list the services you will be providing to the client. e.g. if you are an accounting firm, this section should clearly state whether you will carry out bookkeeping, tax computation, tax return filing, payroll processing, etc.
+In this part of letter of engagement, you should list the services you will be providing to the client. e.g. if you are an accounting firm, this section should clearly state whether you will carry out bookkeeping, tax computation, tax return filing, payroll processing, etc.

 It is always better to declare the scope of services you can deliver rather than overpromise just for the sake of converting clients.
 It means, you should be careful about defining the schedule of services.
 If you include any services that you cannot or will not provide in normal circumstances, there is no reason to overburden or overpromise only to underdeliver.
 That would be bad client-management.